 Processing of employees’ data is somewhere in-between.
 The employer can process it to meet certain legal requirements, which come with many constraints.

-Article summary: This article explores how employers handle the personal data of employees within the framework of the GDPR and its implications.
+This article examines how employers manage employees’ personal data within the framework of the GDPR and its implications.

-The GDPR sets out guidelines for the processing of employees’ data by employers across EU member states, supplemented by national legislation and collective agreements to bolster data protection.
-Employers are permitted to process such data for employment-related purposes and are required to secure consent for any additional processing activities.
+The GDPR provides guidelines for processing employees’ data by employers across EU member states.
+These guidelines are reinforced by national legislation and collective agreements to enhance data protection.
+Employers are allowed to process employee data for work-related purposes and must obtain consent for any additional processing activities.

-Employers operating internationally must also contend with varying labor laws and GDPR requirements across different jurisdictions.
+Employers operating internationally must navigate varying labor laws and GDPR requirements across different jurisdictions, adding complexity to their data management practices.

 As a reminder, GDPR is a regulation directly applicable in each member-state.
 GDPR is not as specific about processing employees’ data as it is in other areas.
 It sets out the framework under which each EU member-state can regulate these issues.